DETAILED ACTION

 Therefore, to one of ordinary skill in the art before the effective filing date of the claimed invention, it would have been obvious prima facie to modify Blais to incorporate the teachings of O’Keeffe to determine an object speed which informs scanning parameters with a reasonable expectation of success.
 As O’Keeffe notes, the accuracy of object detection, which includes speed information is related to the ability of the system to determine the object boundaries during scans ([0021]).
 Utilizing the object’s speed/velocity to modify scanning parameters in the system of Blais would have a predictable result of increasing the accuracy of the object tracking as the system is able to compensate its scanning by the information based on the motion of the object.

-Regarding claim 3, Blais as modified above teaches the method of tracking objects according to claim 2.
+Regarding claim 3, Blais as modified above teaches the method of tracking objects according to claim 2, but does not explicitly teach determining acceleration of the target object during detection.

-O’Keeffe teaches a LIDAR system which dynamically steers the system backed on sensor data, wherein the sub-step C3 of determining a position of the object an estimated acceleration of the object is furthermore determined,
+O’Keeffe teaches a LIDAR system which dynamically steers the system backed on sensor data, wherein the sub-step C3 of determining the position of the object an estimated acceleration of the object is furthermore determined,

-wherein, at the time of implementation of step C, for an iteration n, n being an integer greater than or equal to 2, in sub-step C1 of determining the tracking pattern, the at least one other parameter of the tracking pattern is furthermore determined from the estimated acceleration ([0281]; Figs. 45C-D, where changes in velocity of object during successive scans may be detected and inform scanning parameters).
+wherein, at the time of implementation of step C, for the iteration n, n being an integer greater than or equal to 2, in sub-step C1 of determining the tracking pattern, the at least one other parameter of the tracking pattern is furthermore determined from the estimated acceleration ([0281]; Figs. 45C-D, where changes in velocity of object during successive scans may be detected and inform scanning parameters).

 Therefore, to one of ordinary skill in the art before the effective filing date of the claimed invention, it would have been obvious prima facie to modify Blais to incorporate the teachings of O’Keeffe to determine an object acceleration which informs scanning parameters with a reasonable expectation of success.
 As O’Keeffe notes, the accuracy of object detection, which includes speed and change in speed information, is related to the ability of the system to determine the object boundaries during scans ([0021], [0260]).
 Utilizing the object’s speed/velocity and the changes of the velocity to modify scanning parameters in the system of Blais would have a predictable result of increasing the accuracy of the object tracking as the system is able to compensate its scanning by the information based on the motion of the object.